zmon1010/kendo-ui-core/docs/knowledge-base/kendo-all-min-js-not-present-in-the-npm-distribution.md

 ---
-title: Install Kendo UI Pro with npm and webpack
+title: Install Kendo UI Pro With NPM and Webpack
 description: kendo.all.min.js is missing when using NPM packages
 type: troubleshooting
 page_title: Kendo.all.min.js Not Present in the NPM Distribution.